perfwiki/main/docs/glossary.md

  [Last-Level cache](#LLC) Tag-and-data Units on Marvell CN10K family silicon.

+### TLB

+ TLB stands for Translation Lookaside Buffer.
+It is a specialized cache that stores the recent translations, via the page table, of virtual memory addresses to physical memory addresses.

 ### TPEBS

  Timed Process Event Based Sampling on newer Intel processors adds retirement